 Without a doubt, trekking in the Peruvian Andes will allow you to see some of the most stunning beautiful landscapes in the world, bring you to remote villages with entirely unique cultures…and leave you, literally, breathless.
 All this beauty surrounding you is roughly somewhere between 9,000 and 16,000ft. above sea level; and chances are you arrived from some place significantly lower, and richer in oxygen.
 When you arrive at the airport in Cusco, you are already at an altitude of 11,200ft, and if you’ve planned a multi-day trek for your trip you’re going to be climbing even higher.
 For example:

--Also on Day 2 of the 5 or 6 day Apu Salkantay to Machu Picchu trek you will reach 4,750mt/15,585ft at Portachuelo Pass
+- On Day 5 of the Apu Salkantay to Machu Picchu trek you will reach 4,750mt/15,580 ft at Salkantay Pass

 Even if you decide to skip the trekking, Machu Picchu is still at an altitude of approx 8,000ft.

 You can’t expect trekking at this altitude to feel the same as a hike in the local hills, but you can prepare – and even if your trip to Peru is several months away, you should start NOW.